YOUTH JAZZ Terms and Conditions are found here.

 Recruiting & Outreach

-Rev. Thornton is a professional musician and educator based in Kansas City.
-He has taught music for over twenty years and is currently the Vocal Music Director at the Paseo Academy of Fine and Performing Arts.
+Willie Thornton is a professional musician and educator based in Kansas City.
+He has taught music for over twenty years and is currently the Vocal Music Director at the Paseo Academy of Fine and Performing Arts where his students recently performed at Carnegie Hall in NYC.
 Rev. Thornton is an in-demand clinician and conducts gospel music workshops and clinics around the country.
 He is a music producer and recording studio owner.
-He has recently completed the mastering of his debut solo recording project.
+He has recently completed the mastering of his debut solo album.

 Mr. Crain encourages intellectual curiosity, ingenuity, practiced technical competence, musical literacy, and deep understanding of fundamental concepts in his students at The Institute of Audio Engineering Arts.
 In addition to his audio engineering endeavors, he performs with several noted ensembles.
 His Bachelor in Music Performance with a focus on jazz and studio music and his Masters of Arts in Music with focuses on audio engineering, electronic music composition, and higher education, degrees were earned at the University of Missouri-Kansas City Conservatory.